 Files that have been registered with the Online Format Registry will be stored at the registry server.
 You will not be required to pay an annual fee or a ‘refresher’ fee for registered material.

 Ideally, you should register your creative work at the earliest possible stage of the writing process.
-If you improve or change your format, you should register it once again.
 At each level of format development, you should register your work to strengthen the proof that you have created a unique and individual format.

 Remember: the most effective way to protect your format is to document and register every step of its development.